wagtail/wagtail-localize/docs/how-to/installation.md

 ## Disabling default publication of tranlsated pages

 Live pages that are submitted for translation are made live immediately.
-If you wish pages to stay in draft form at that point, set `WAGTAIL_LOCALIZE_PUBLISH_TRANSLATIONS_OF_LIVE_PAGES = False` in your settings file.
+If you wish pages to stay in draft form at that point, set `WAGTAILLOCALIZE_SYNC_LIVE_STATUS_ON_TRANSLATE = False` in your settings file.